fngage00789/ai-sem/sem-springboot/README.md

    - `GET http://localhost:8080/api/users` — list all user accounts.
    - `GET http://localhost:8080/api/users/{username}` — fetch a single user by username.
    - `POST http://localhost:8080/api/users` — create a new user (send JSON body with `username`, `displayName`, and `email`).

+## Testing with PostgreSQL

+Automated tests boot an embedded PostgreSQL instance using Zonky's test harness so that repository and controller flows exercise the same dialect you use in production.
+Running `mvn test` will download the embedded binary, start it on a random local port, and tear it down automatically when the suite finishes.

 ## Database Schema